Healthy Homes Assessment Khandallah

 Khandallah Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Khandallah and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Khandallah and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the compliance with each Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that prove compliance with the Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2023